 What is Plate Tectonics Theory?

 The theory of plate tectonics proposes that the earth’s lithosphere is divided into seven major and some minor plates.
 Young Fold Mountain ridges, trenches, faults surround these major plates.
 These plates have been constantly moving over the globe throughout the history of the earth.
+The lithosphere moves over the asthenosphere.
+These tectonic plates move slowly—on average a few centimeters per year—but their cumulative effects over geological timescales are immense.

 Classification of Plate Boundaries

-Three types of plate boundaries are: convergent, divergent and transform.
+Three types of plate boundaries are: Convergent, Divergent and Transform.

 Convergent